Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 vendor/bin/phpunit -c modules/AdvancedSearch/phpunit.xml --testdox
 ```

+#### Querier parity

+Every querier resolves the same standard Omeka api query (the pivot), so the
+Internal engine (sql) and the Solr engine (module [Search Solr]) must return
+the same resources.
+A single list of reference queries, `AdvancedSearchTest\Querier\QuerierParityQueries`,
+drives both checks:

+- `InternalQuerierParityTest` runs the queries through the Internal engine on
+  deterministic fixtures and asserts querier-agnostic invariants (existence and
+  negation partition the set, exact is a subset of contains, a `filter[]` on a
+  system field equals the matching scalar arg, an unknown arg is ignored, etc.).
+  It does not need Solr, so it runs in continuous integration and guards the
+  pivot normalization and the Internal resolution.
+- `data/scripts/compare-queriers.php` runs the same queries through both engines
+  against a real base with a Solr core, and reports every id-set difference.
+It
+  is read-only and anonymous, so both sides are limited to public resources.
+  Options: `--base=/path/to/omeka`, `--solr-engine=ID`, `--only=label`, `--json`.
+  Use it after indexing a Solr core to confirm the two engines agree.

 ### Optional dependencies

 - Module [Reference] to display facets in the results with the internal adapter.